CIMR-Algos/SeaIceConcentration_ATBD/book/abstract.md

 mission and a prototype {term}`SIC3H` Level-2 algorithm is detailed in the following pages.

 Timely information about SIC is also critical for safe navigation in ice-infested areas, which is why a dedicated {term}`SIC1H` Level-2 algorithm is needed for the {term}`CIMR` mission.
-In addition, Sea Ice Edge ({term}`SIE`) is a binary product derived from SIC to quickly indicate where there is sea ice and where the ocean is free for ice.
+In addition, Sea Ice Edge ({term}`SIED`) is a binary product derived from SIC to quickly indicate where there is sea ice and where the ocean is free for ice.
 It is typically derived from a simple binary test involving a SIC threshold, classically 15% SIC (all regions with SIC larger than the threshold are considere ice-covered).
 From the binary product, one can derive the contour polygon of the ice cover.
-A prototype Level-2 {term}`SIE` algorithm is thus described in the following pages.
+A prototype Level-2 {term}`SIED` algorithm is thus described in the following pages.